Israel’s war on Gaza: Is the West Bank under increased attack too?

 Jewish activists arrested at US Congress sit-in calling for Gaza ceasefire

-The occupied West Bank on the other hand has witnessed record killings in the past two years, with an average of one Palestinian killed a day by Israeli forces.
-At least 69 Palestinians have been killed, including eight by armed settlers, across the West Bank and Jerusalem since October 7, when the latest escalation between Israel and Palestinians began.
+In the occupied West Bank, where Israeli forces have killed an average of one Palestinian a day over the past two years, the number has increased drastically since events unfolded.

+At least 76 Palestinians have been killed, including eight by armed settlers, across the West Bank and Jerusalem when the latest escalation between Israel and Palestinians began.

-Israeli army raids into Palestinian cities and villages have also sharply increased, along with confrontations and protests against the bombing of Gaza, which has killed at least 1,000 children.
+Israeli army raids into Palestinian cities and villages have also sharply increased, along with confrontations and protests against the bombing of Gaza.

-Tensions are also growing with the Palestinian Authority (PA), which has limited administrative control over 18 percent of the occupied West Bank and is seen by many as a subcontractor for the Israeli occupation.
+Tensions are also growing with the Palestinian Authority (PA), which has limited administrative control over a small part of the occupied West Bank and is seen by many as a subcontractor for the Israeli occupation.

 What has been happening in the occupied West Bank and Jerusalem?